ShichangZh/GStarX/README.md

 ## Results

-GStarX vs. baseline methods for graph prediction explanation in terms of the H-Fidelity metric corresponding to Table 1 and Table 6 in the paper.
+GStarX vs. other methods for graph prediction explanation in terms of the H-Fidelity metric.
+GStarX outperforms others on most datasets, on average, and on different GNN architectures.
+(Please see Table 1 and Table 2 in the paper).

 | Datasets        | GNNExplainer | PGExplainer  | SubgraphX    | GraphSVX     | OrphicX      | GStarX       |